choulab/lab-website/content/authors/caroline/_index.md

 - Researchers
 ---

-Sophia is a Direct-Entry Biomedical Engineering PhD student at the University of Toronto.
-Her research interests are immunoengineering, dna technology, and drug delivery.
+Caroline is a direct-entry PhD student at the Institute of Biomedical Engineering at the University of Toronto, co-supervised by Dr. Leo Chou and Dr. Kim Tsoi, a sarcoma specialist and surgeon-investigator at Mount Sinai Hospital.
+Her research interests include disease modelling, cancer therapeutics, and biomaterials.

-Prior to joining the Chou Lab, she earned her undergraduate degree in Biomedical Engineering at the University of North Carolina at Chapel Hill with a specialization in pharmacoengineering and regenerative medicine.
-She completed projects studying microparticle formulations for vaccine adjuvants and autoimmune diseases with a focus on how microparticle properties influence immune responses under Dr. Kristy Ainslie in the UNC Eshelman School of Pharmacy.
-She also worked at Epigenos Biosciences, Fujifilm Biotechnologies, and Beam Therapeutics.
+Caroline holds an HBSc from the University of Toronto, where she studied Health & Disease, Psychology, and Immunology.
+Prior to beginning her graduate studies, she worked under Dr. John Sled at SickKids, where she investigated cerebral hypoxia in a mouse model of Hypoplastic Left Heart Syndrome.
+She subsequently completed her undergraduate thesis under Dr. Craig Simmons.
+Her thesis characterized genomic and transcriptomic changes in Natriuretic Peptide Receptor 2-deficient (Npr2+/-) mice, with a focus on the role of hemodynamics in bicuspid aortic valve-associated aortic dilatation.

-Outside the lab, Sophia likes to hike, bake, and explore new places.
+Outside of the lab, Caroline enjoys reading, crocheting, painting, and experimenting with recipes she finds on social media.